12 Reasons to Never Make Someone a Priority When You’re an Option

 Establishing clear boundaries is essential.
 Determine what you are willing to accept in the relationship and what you are not.
 Communicating these boundaries to the other person helps them understand your limits and shows that you respect yourself.

 Setting boundaries is crucial in maintaining your dignity and ensuring that your emotional needs are met.
-This action embodies the importance of self-worth by demonstrating that you should never make someone a priority if they don’t do the same for you.
+This action embodies the importance of self-worth by demonstrating that you should never make someone a priority if they don’t reciprocate in kind.

 4. Shift your focus